 A current 64-bit version of Mac or a Linux operating system.

-Installation of Virtualbox for MAC.
-(Links provided in the lab).
+An installation of Virtualbox (Links provided in the lab).

 Copy of Kali ISO or Kali VMWare or Virtualbox image.
 (Links provided in the lab).